nigini/SWEng/project/01_project_proposal.md

 ## Setup

-You’ll be assigned to a random group of two students via canvas.
+You’ll be assigned to a random group of two students via Canvas.

-## Deatailed Instructions
+## Detailed Instructions

+### JOB 1 (Create Proposal)

 **1. Write a 1-2 page proposal document (PDF)**